idelgado/solana-lottery-program/README.md

 - figure out optimal numbers array size or make configurable
 - configure withdraw to give prize to winner
 - what happens if winner never claims?
+- do not use ata for vault tickets
+- variable fee

+#### Solve

+- Automate staking
+- Automate fees for us
+- VRF
+- How to make the tickets transferrable?